This site uses cookies. Learn more about cookies

 Direct link to content

-Women in Finland were granted full rights to vote and stand for elections 110 years ago.
-The 1906 Parliament Act that guaranteed universal suffrage and unicameral parliament was the most radical reform of its time in the world.
-This information package poses the question of how the suffrage reform was achieved and what followed: how have women participated in elections and become Members of Parliament and achieved other positions of trust in the subsequent little over 100 years?
+Women in Finland were granted full rights to vote and stand for elections in 1906 .
+The Parliament Act that guaranteed universal suffrage and unicameral parliament was the most radical reform of its time in the world.
+This information package poses the question of how the suffrage reform was achieved and what followed: how have women participated in elections and become Members of Parliament and achieved other positions of trust in the subsequent over 100 years?

 - Pioneers of women's suffrage- How was the Finnish suffrage reform achieved?- Processing the reforms at the Diet of Finland